How to Start a WordPress Blog

-I started the website Tried and True Mom Jobs for only $84.
+I started the website Tried and True Mom Jobs with no previous knowledge on how to create a site or ANYTHING!
 I’m completely self-taught and believe ME when I say, if I can do it, you definitely can.

-I’ve had numerous requests to share the process of how to start a blog, so I am going to share with you what steps to take, free resources to use, and how I only spent $84.
+I’ve had numerous requests to share the process of how to start a blog, so I am going to share with you what steps to take, free resources to use, and the best way to create a successful blog.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

-Here is How to Start and Make Money Blogging for Beginners
+How to Start a WordPress Blog for Beginners

 Step 1: Decide what to blog about